Need a fantastic recipe for a White Cake from Scratch? This white layer cake is amazing.

-We are excited to add this amazing new homemade recipe for White Cake from scratch to our Recipes section.
-It is delicious, very moist, has great flavor, and holds up well to fondant.
-This has become a new favorite for us!
+It is delicious, very moist, has a wonderful flavor, and holds up well to fondant.
+This white cake has become a new favorite for us!

-*This White Cake recipe uses the Reverse Creaming Method of Mixing.
-If you are not familiar with this method, check out our free cake video tutorial here!
+**For more information on the Reverse Creaming Method of Mixing, check out our post and video tutorial on the method!
 Reverse Creaming Method of Mixing.

 - 1 teaspoon (6g) salt